 On Indian trust lands (55 million acres), tribes have sought to increase their autonomy to develop energy resources by reducing the trust oversight role of the Department of the Interior.
-The enacted omnibus energy legislation included provisions that allow energy-related leases and business agreements based on tribal rather than federal regulations, once the Secretary of the Interior has approved a tribal energy resource agreement governing such tribal regulations.
-The provisions raised fears that tribes might avoid federal environmental reviews and might lose federal trust protections against losses.
-The enacted legislation contained provisions intended to retain environmental requirements and a qualified level of trust protection.
+The Energy Policy Act of 2005 (P.L.
+109-58) included provisions that allow energy-related leases and business agreements based on tribal approval only, rather than tribal and federal approval, but each tribe's approval of such energy leases would be governed by a Tribal Energy Resource Agreement (TERA) approved by the Secretary of the Interior.
+Approvals of TERAs must be based on new regulations required by the act, and the Interior Department held public consultations in January 2006 preparatory to drafting the TERA regulations.
+The act's provisions allowing tribal approval raised fears that tribes might avoid federal environmental reviews and might lose federal trust protections against losses of trust assets.
+The act contained provisions intended to retain both environmental requirements and a qualified level of trust asset protection.